 You will not be able to charge the battery, and your vehicle will start overheating because the water pump is run by the belt.

 This is very important – if anything happens to this belt, you will be stuck within a few kilometres.

 If you are planning to be on the road for a long time, and if you have covered many kilometres since your last service, now is a good time to check.

 8. Spare wheel

-A simple yet essential check that you can do yourself before tackling any long journey is checking to see if your spare tyre, the jack, and spanner, are all present in your vehicle and if they are working properly.
+A simple yet essential check that you can do yourself before tackling any long journey is checking to see if your spare tyre, the jack, and a spanner, are all present in your vehicle and if they are working properly.